ct-js/docs.ctjs.rocks/docs/ct.camera.md

 ### `ct.camera.borderX`, `ct.camera.borderY`

 Works if `follow` is set to a copy.
-Sets the frame inside which the copy will be kept, in game pixels.
+Sets the frame inside which the copy will be kept, in UI coordinate system.
 Can be set to `null` so the copy is set to the center of the screen.

 ## Screen Shake and Wobble